 Another alternative explanation involves group differences in speed-accuracy tradeoff.
 To test this, we examined response latencies of the choices, and the relationship between responses latencies and intransitivities for MTL and non-MTL groups.
 Contrary to a speed-accuracy tradeoff, we found that slower (rather than faster) trials were more likely to be involved in intransitive triplets (b = 0.241, t(17240) = 21.192, p < 0.001) for all groups, and that this did not differ for the MTL group (i.e., no interaction with this group: b = -.0009, t(17240) = -1.276, p = .202).
 Moreover, the MTL group actually had a significantly slower average response time per trial (b = 0.301, t(88) = 2.11, p = 0.038).
 Together, these results suggest that intransitive triplets accompany more effortful and longer responding, eliminating the possibility of a speed-accuracy tradeoff.

 Lastly, we examined whether there were any idiosyncratic effects on preference intransitivity associated with specific stimuli (candy bars).
-We found no significant differences in the average number of intransitive triplets each bar was involved in (Figure , F(1, 18) = 0.003, p = 0.959).
+We found no significant differences in the average number of intransitive triplets each bar was involved in (Figure S2 in SOM, F(1, 18) = 0.003, p = 0.959).
 To further quantify the value of each candy bar we fit the Bradley-Terry-Luce (BTL) model (Firth & Turner, 2012) to aggregate paired comparison data of each group.
 This confirmed poorer fits for the MTL group (AIC = 851.39) compared to the control (AIC = 840.42) and ETL group (AIC = 818.55).

+In combination, these analyses suggest that the observed increase in transitivity violations for respondents with MTL lesions in the preference task but not number-comparison task, in a way that is related to the volume of hippocampal lesions, suggests a failure in associative abilities in this group.

 Discussion

-provide support for a critical role of brain regions associated with memory-related processes in value-based decision-making, by showing that hippocampal lesions are associated with an increase in intransitive value-based choices and that the degree of intransitivity is related to magnitude of the damage to the hippocampus.
+We provide support for a critical role of brain regions associated with memory-related processes in value-based decision-making, by showing that hippocampal lesions are associated with an increase in intransitive value-based choices and that the degree of intransitivity is related to magnitude of the damage to the hippocampus.
 A control task not involving value-based choice does not show these effects, nor do respondents who have lesions outside of the medial temporal lobe.
 These dissociation results implicate a crucial role for the hippocampal areas in preference construction (Lichtenstein & Slovic, 2006), a conceptualization in behavioral decision research in contrast to standard theories of rational choice that implicitly assume stable utility functions and choice options with preexisting values.

-evidence for the involvement of the hippocampus in consistent value-based decisions, the delineation of specific cognitive and neural mechanisms provide multiple avenues for future research.
+Despite the evidence for the involvement of the hippocampus in consistent value-based decisions, the delineation of specific cognitive and neural mechanisms provide multiple avenues for future research.

 First, the hippocampus is just one part in a larger network of relevant brain areas involved in the retrieval and processing of choice values.
-A recent review (Shohamy & Turk-Browne, 2013) suggests hippocampal involvement in a variety of cognitive functions outside of the domain of declarative memoryprovid two different hypotheses of hippocampal function The memory modulation hypothesis proposes that representations within the hippocampus may transiently bias other cognitive functions value computations in our task.
+A recent review (Shohamy & Turk-Browne, 2013) suggests hippocampal involvement in a variety of cognitive functions outside of the domain of declarative memory providing two different hypotheses of hippocampal function: The memory modulation hypothesis proposes that representations within the hippocampus may transiently bias other cognitive functions e.g. value computations in our task.
 The adaptive function hypothesis, in contrast, highlights the hippocampus as a central processing unit with specific computations carried out in the hippocampal networks, depending on the task at hand.